Frequently Asked Questions

 1. Do I have to register for the test on each school website?

-No – you need to register only once for the test via the link on any of the seven consortium school websites.
-This registration is ONLY to apply to take the Consortium Tests.
+• Single Registration: You only need to register once for the test through any of the seven consortium school websites.
+This registration is only for the Consortium Tests, not for school applications.

 2. If I am planning to apply for a sibling place, does my child still need to take the test?